 - Playback: During playback, the rear dial zooms in on images while the front dial cycles through them.
 Using the dial to zoom on the X-T1 takes a lot of turns to get the image zoomed right in (reminds me manually focusing the X100 pre-firmware 2.0).
 For now, I’ll use the Focus Assist button to zoom in to 100% and then zoom out with the dial if needed.
 Sadly, these two functions can’t be switched yet.
 I would prefer to cycle images with the rear dial and zoom with the front, partly because that’s what I was used to, but also because I think it’s more intuitive.

 - Navigation: And lastly, the dials can be used to navigate the camera’s menus.
 It’s a good first step, but it can be taken it a step further.
-In addition to using the rear dial to scroll through menu items, the front dial can be used to drill down through sub menus.
+In addition to using the rear dial to scroll through menu items, the front dial should be used to drill down through sub menus.
 This can make navigating the menu really quick once you’re used to it.
 Hopefully Fujifilm will add this in a firmware update.

 Button & dial layout